Summer Innovation Institute 2015 was a success!

-- Would you like to learn ways to take advantage of Blackboard’s untapped potential, whether it be in integrating publisher material, displaying your students’ video presentations within Blackboard, or increasing the amount of your course content online to free up your class time for meaningful learning activities?
+- Would you like to learn ways to take advantage of Blackboard’s untapped potential, whether it be in integrating publisher material, displaying your students’ video presentations within Blackboard, or increasing the amount of your course content online to free up your class time for interactive learning activities?

 - Flipping the classroom: What it means and how to find opportunities to do it

 - Multi-media: Development, editing, and publication as well as identifying relevant content on the web

 - Mobile Learning: exploring apps relevant to higher education and discovering emerging trends

 - Online collaboration: Dissecting your syllabus to find opportunities

 - Copyright: Discussion and compliance

 - Publisher content: Taking advantage of pre-built materials

 - Apple's iBook Author: Learning how to use it

 - Effective communication: Prompting and facilitating good out-of-class discussion, synchronous and asynchronous tools - when to use them.